Chicago, A Place to Call Home in Retirement?

 Not only that, but we have some sweet trail riding for being one of the flattest areas of one of the flattest states.
 Guys like me who like to shred mountain bike trails have no shortage of fun here.
 There’s also the beauty of countless county and state parks that offer fishing, camping, and hiking to places I bet you’d be surprised exist in the Chicagoland area.
 We have access to a network of casual biking and walking paths that can take you from Dekalb to St. Charles, Oswego to Carpentersville, and Aurora to Maywood.
 For some reason, though, Illinois has gotten a bad rap when it comes to the great outdoors.
 Being in retirement, get out there and explore these places, and appreciate the unexpected beauty of the Chicagoland area.

-Home Base And A Jumping Off Point
+Home Base and a Jumping Off Point

 If you read my July article about planning for extended travel, you know it’s one of my top enjoyments.
 What could be better than living in Chicago and it being the jumping-off point for wherever you want to go?
 Domestically, you’re about halfway to any coast and have a wide array of international destinations you can reach seamlessly.
 Being in a well-connected larger city gives you more options and reasonable airfare to get there.
 I once took a direct flight from Chicago to New Delhi, which was unavailable when I lived near Denver.
 I can tell you that it’s MUCH nicer to take one 16hr flight than to fly 8 hours to a connecting city in Europe, wait for hours for a connection as a dead tired parent with a crying one-year-old, and then grab another 8-hour flight to your final destination.
 My wife Tanya and I have decided that Illinois will be our home base to launch out from for our travel, family activity, and service.

-Second To None City
+Second to None City

 Let’s not miss the greatness of staying in Chicago to enjoy the restaurant, sports, music, and theater scene.
 Chicago and the surrounding areas are regarded by many as a premier culinary delight.
 With such diverse ethnic groups in and around the area, there’s no shortage of tastes to tantalize your tastebuds.
 Looking at the show and theater scene, we have tons of options, like comedy with Second City and long-running Broadway shows like Hamilton.
 Finally, when it comes to music, we have chilled-out music scenes like Ravinia and suburban downtown city parks to places where mash pits are the norm, like Grant Park for Lollapalooza.
 The point is that the possibilities are abundant, with options to fit any want.
 Over and over, Chicago is ranked at the top of the list for restaurants, sports, stage performances, and music.